BolvicBolvicovic/bluebeam/README.md

 - a google spreadsheet

 If you have not given any criteria file, you will get an error.
 You need to go on settings and upload a JSON file.
-It has to contain an array of features described in the template example.json at the root of the repository.
+It has to contain an array of features described in the template <a href="example.json">example.json</a> at the root of the repository.

 See roadmap below for future improvements.